verb (used with object), sau·téed [soh-teyd, saw-], /soʊˈteɪd, sɔ-/, sau·té·ing [soh-tey-ing, saw-]. /soʊˈteɪ ɪŋ, sɔ-/.

 Origin of sauté

-Examples from the Web for saute
+Example sentences from the Web for sauté

 While the beans are cooling and drying, melt the butter in a saute pan over medium heat.Make Carla Hall’s Crispy Shallot Green Bean Casserole|Carla Hall|December 27, 2014|DAILY BEAST

 Meanwhile, in your frying pan, saute garlic and peppers in remaining fat over medium-high heat for a minute or so.